-The Green Bay Packers on Thursday introduced their new, history-inspired third uniform: the 50s Classic Uniform.
+The Green Bay Packers introduced their new, history-inspired third uniform: the 50s Classic Uniform.
 The new uniforms will debut at Lambeau Field on Oct.
 24 against Washington.

 The 50s Classic Uniform is inspired by the team's uniforms from 1950-1953, which was the second time the team wore green and gold in its history.
 The Packers first wore green in the mid-to-late 1930s.

 The uniforms are all green, with gold numbers and stripes similar to the jerseys worn in the 1950s.
 In those days, the green was a Kelly green and the team alternated between wearing it with green or gold pants.
 This alternate jersey, which is the Packers' traditional green color, with gold numbers and stripes, will be worn with matching green pants with gold stripes, and matching green socks.

 "The 1950s were one of the most interesting times in our organization's rich history, creating the bridge between two of the greatest eras in pro football," said Packers President/CEO Mark Murphy.
 "With the NFL growing rapidly, this time period set the stage for the construction of Lambeau Field and for the team's success in the 1960s and beyond.
 We hope our fans enjoy celebrating our history with this new alternate uniform."

 The 50s Classic Collection is now available for fans to purchase in the Packers Pro Shop, and includes the 50s Classic Jersey along with a new line of assorted apparel including t-shirts, sweatshirts, jackets, caps, knit hats, helmets, coolers, pins, decals, coffee mugs, tumblers, pints and shot glasses.

 Green Bay Packers players showcased the team's 50s Classic Uniforms, which will be worn in the Oct.
 24 home game against the Washington Football Team.